-The total storage volume of the refrigerator shall be the sum of the storage volumes of the fresh food storage compartment(s), cellar compartment(s), icemaking compartment(s) and frozen food storage compartment(s), as applicable.
+The total storage volume of the appliance shall be the sum of the storage volumes of the fresh food storage compartment(s), cellar compartment(s), ice-making compartment(s), frozen food storage compartment(s), and food freezer compartment(s), as applicable.

-For the determination of storage volumes, the total volume of devices and of spaces considered unusable for the storage of food shall be deducted from the gross volume calculated in accordance with 7.2.1 (see 7.2.3 for fresh food storage compartments and cellar compartments, and 7.2.4 and 7.2.5 for low-temperature compartments, if applicable).
+For the determination of storage volumes, the total volume of devices and of spaces considered unusable for the storage of food shall be deducted from the gross volume calculated in accordance with 7.2.1 [see 7.2.3 for fresh food storage compartments and cellar compartments, and 7.2.4 and 7.2.5 for low-temperature compartments (or cabinets) and food freezer compartment(s) (or cabinets), if applicable 1.